ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 #### Article 1 Section 3 Subsection 3; Legislation
 Members of the Council of Nomes must schedule a congregation of the Council of Nomes when any Nymph presents an amendment to the Constitution of Nerdiness such that the congregation occurs within a week of being contacted.

-Members of the Council of Nomes must scrutinize all amendments presented to them and analyzed to their fullest ability to keep the constitution in good order.
+Members of the Council of Nomes must scrutinize all amendments presented to them and analyze to their fullest ability to keep the constitution in good order.
 Nomes must also interact with authors and presenters of amendments such that they can give feedback that improves the quality of amendments.

 A member of the Council of Nomes must enact all amendments in the manner detailed in Article 3 Section 1 Subsection directly after every amendment passes a vote of the Council of the Nomes.

-The member of the Council of Nomes that has control of the account that owns the A.C.R.O.N.Y.M. private legislation github repository must authorize any Nymph that requests access to the repository to view the repository, and create pull requests such that they can propose bills and amendments.
+The member of the Council of Nomes that has control of the account that owns the A.C.R.O.N.Y.M.
+GitHub Account must authorize any Nymph that requests access to the repository to view the private legislation repository, and create pull requests such that they can propose bills and amendments.

 ###  Article 1 Section 4; The Office of President
 The President of A.C.R.O.N.Y.M. is a singular Nymph who is responsible for picking a single A.C.R.O.N.Y.M. for the organization out of many.